CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/APIs.rst

 Other interface
 ==================

-We offer 2 extra interface:
+We offer two extra interfaces:

 ``set_warning(flag)``:
     - set flag as False to turn off the warning of invalid phases.
 The warning will be issued if a green phase to an inexistent lane.

 ``set_log(flag)``:
     - set flag as False to turn off logs for a faster speed when training.
-Note that the score function won't work if the logging is turned off.
+Note that the score function will not work if the logging is turned off.